theforeman/foreman_remote_execution/doc/source/design/index.md

 User Stories
 ------------

-- As a user I would like to monitor the current state of the command running against a single host, including the output and exit status
+- As a user I would like to monitor the current state of the job running against a single host, including the output and exit status

-- As a user I would like to monitor the status of bulk command, including the number of successful, failed and pending tasks
+- As a user I would like to monitor the status of bulk job, including the number of successful, failed and pending tasks

-- As a user I would like to see the history of all commands run on a host
+- As a user I would like to see the history of all job run on a host

 - As a user I would like to see the history of all tasks that I've